vsieplus/AI-CS/data/README.md

 To specify a custom subset of charts you can create a dataset, comprised of potentially multiple packs.
-This is done by calling `processing/build_dataset.py --dataset_name=name` which takes various filtering parameters, which include difficulty levels, chart type (single/double), song bpm, song type (arcade/remix/...) and more.
+This is done by calling `processing/build_dataset.py --dataset_name=name` which takes various filtering parameters, which include difficulty levels, chart type (single/double), song type (arcade/remix/...) and more.
 You may customize these parameters to build your own datasets (call `-h` for more details).
 This script will ask you which packs to choose songs and charts from as the initial layer of filtering.